nDriaDev/futurable/README.md

 #  Usage
-The library supports UMD ESM and CJS formats, so it can be used as follows:
+The library supports both ESM and CJS formats, so it can be used as follows:
 ```javascript
 import Futurable from 'futurable'; 		// ok